 - Retrieving the agent settings and the WEM settings specific to the agent’s configuration set

 Optionally, you can choose to configure an HTTPS proxy to define how the agent communicates with the service.
-To do so, double-click the Agent proxy configuration policy and then type a proxy server address.
-For example,
+To do so, double-click the Agent proxy configuration policy and then type a proxy server address in this format:

 WEM service does not support proxy servers that require authentication.